Procaseycash/cache-system/README.md

 $ npm run start
 ```

-### Access the App launch
+### Base Service URL
-Visit http://localhost:3001/ to see the app.
+Visit http://localhost:4000/api/v1/ as the base of the service URL.

 ### Libraries
 All library usage can be found in `package.json` and engine setup is on